 Housing and Meals

 Your housing will be arranged by CIEE.
-You will live in a homestay or a residence hall.
+You will live in a homestay, or an off campus residence hall.
 All meals will be provided.

 Financial Aid & Scholarships